devillD/Torrent-Searcher/README.md

 just import this repo as private and edit the [23th](https://github.com/devillD/Torrent-Searcher-Bot/blob/f693c0574dee52cb73070b4fdcd6c7f0ec455ad4/bot.py#L23) line of bot.py

 # Mirror ;)
-if any of this stops working, try another one
+if any of these stops working, try another one

 # Credit
 [Main developer](https://github.com/BaraniARR)